-Part-time and full-time students who need to take a composition class need to submit ACT, COMPASS Reading and Writing Skills, or ACCUPLACER Classic Reading and Sentence scores to the Admissions Office as part of the admissions requirements.
+Part-time and full-time students who need to take a composition class need to submit ACT, COMPASS Reading and Writing Skills, ACCUPLACER Classic Reading and Sentence, or ACCUPLACER Next Gen Reading and Writing scores to the Admissions Office as part of the admissions requirements.
 If you have taken these exams, bring the results to your advisor to help determine your writing placement.
-If you have not taken any of these tests, then you should schedule an ACCUPLACER Classic exam with the Testing Center and talk about the results with an advisor to find the best writing path for you.
+If you have not taken any of these tests, then you should schedule ACCUPLACER Next Gen Reading and Writing exams with the Testing Center and talk about the results with an advisor to find the best writing path for you.
 Guest students and current DMACC students, including Post-Secondary Enrollment Options (PSEO) and Career Advantage students, who have already passed a prerequisite writing course prior to enrolling in Fall 2018 will be exempt.
 Academic transcripts will be required to verify transfer credit/grade awarded.

 Writing Placement Scores

 COMPASS Scores||ACCUPLACER Classic|

 |ENG 061: College Prep Writing II|

 |14-19||Writing 42-99||Sentence 68-120||Writing 245-279||COM 703: Communication Skills|

 |ENG145: Strategies for Composition with ENG105: Composition I|

 |19-36||Writing 70-99||Sentence 82-120||Writing 254-279||College Ready (ENG 105: Composition I, ADM 157: Business English)|

 full set of tests and scores)